Hot Sulphur Springs, Colorado: Geography

 According to the United States Census Bureau, the town has a total area of 2.0 km2, all of it land.

 Climate

-This climate type is dominated by the winter season, a long, bitterly cold period with short, clear days, relatively little precipitation mostly in the form of snow, and low humidity.
-According to the Köppen Climate Classification system, Hot Sulphur Springs has a subarctic climate, abbreviated "Dfc" on climate maps.
+This climate type is dominated by the winter season, a long, cold period with short, clear days, relatively little precipitation mostly in the form of snow, and low humidity.
+The climate is similar to that of nearby Kremmling.